How can I get help/support for schizophrenia/schizoaffective disorder?

 Note: NAMI volunteers are not medical or mental health professionals, and we cannot offer medical or mental health advice.
 The material outlined below is informational and we hope that it helps provide guidance toward getting support.

-You may wish to consult our website’s Schizoaffective Disorder and Schizophrenia pages where you will find information on the disorders, current treatments, and ways to support recovery.
+You may wish to consult NAMI’s Schizoaffective Disorder and Schizophrenia webpages, where you will find information on the disorders, current treatments, and ways to support recovery.

 • Schizophrenia & Psychosis Action Alliance (S&PAA) advocates for system change to improve care, support, and equity for people living with schizophrenia and psychosis spectrum disorders.
 S&PAA provides information, toolkits, videos and support groups for people living with the conditions and their caregivers/allies.